The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 instructions="""

-Route user requests to the right specialist Lambda:
+Route user requests to specialist services:

-- Checking availability → availability Lambda
+- Checking availability → invoke_availability_agent

-- Making a reservation → booking Lambda
+- Making a reservation → invoke_booking_agent

 For a complete booking:

-1. First call availability Lambda to get open slots
+1. First call availability agent

 Synthesize responses before returning to user.